-If you are taking an LSAT prep course, you should find practice questions and some strategy advice is included.
-If you are choosing to self-study, you check out our recommended list of LSAT prep books, some of which specialize in building logic skills.
+If you are taking an LSAT prep course, you should find some strategy advice and practice questions are included.
+If you are choosing to self-study, check out our recommended list of LSAT prep books, some of which specialize in building logic skills.

-In this section of the test, you’ll get four games, with five to seven questions each.
+In the logic section of the test, you’ll get four games, with five to seven questions each.
 The games themselves will require you to solve puzzles and resolve equations.
-You’ll be posed scenarios and have to make logical deductions and resolutions.
+You’ll be given different scenarios, and you will have to make logical deductions and resolutions.

 It’s a little like mental gymnastics.
 To excel, you need to train.

 This article will provide info on:

 - How to Solve LSAT Logic Games

 - How to Get Faster at Logic Games

 Originally published on November 3rd, 2020, this article was updated, fact-checked, and republished on July 6th, 2022.